 Clients of TD Direct Investing have access to four trading platforms.

-TD mobile app: Works on iOS and Android devices and available in English, French and Chinese.
-It can be used to trade stocks, ETFs and options and integrated well with Web Broker.
+TD mobile app: Works on iOS and Android devices and is available in English, French, and Chinese.
+It can be used to trade stocks, ETFs, and options and integrates well with Web Broker.

-Advanced Dashboard: Offers real-time streaming data with advanced charting and option analytics for experienced traders.
+Advanced Dashboard: Offers real-time streaming data with advanced charting and options analysis for experienced traders.

 ThinkorSwim: For active U.S. options traders and requires a minimum of $25,000 USD balance to activate.
 Provides access to level II streaming data, customizable charting, live CNBC news feed, and more.
 This platform is powered by TD Ameritrade.

-TD Direct Investing clients have access to market research, analysis, webinars, video lessons, and an introductory Master Class.
+TD Direct Investing clients can access market research, analysis, webinars, video lessons, and an introductory Master Class.

 TD Direct Investing Pros and Cons

-Below are some of the benefits and downsides of using TD Direct Investing for your trading.
+Below are some benefits and downsides of using TD Direct Investing for your trading.

 Pros